Ali Bahbahani and Partners

 The concentration of a few companies in Kuwait’s stock market further underlines this necessity.
 For instance, Kuwait Finance House (KFH) has a market capitalization of KWD 12.39 billion, while National Bank of Kuwait (NBK) holds a market cap of KWD 7.28 billion.
 Together, these two financial giants dominate almost 50% of the total market capitalization of Boursa Kuwait.

-Given that Boursa Kuwait’s total market capitalization is around KWD 42.8 billion (equivalent to approximately USD 140 billion), this concentration demonstrates a heavy reliance on just a few entities.
-This level of concentration can pose risks to market stability and liquidity, as the performance of these few companies disproportionately impacts the entire exchange.
-Increasing the number of publicly listed companies from diverse sectors is critical to mitigating this risk, fostering a more balanced market, and attracting a wider investor base.
+Given that Boursa Kuwait’s total market capitalization is around KWD 42.8 billion (equivalent to approximately USD 140 billion), this concentration demonstrates a heavy reliance on just a few financial entities.
+This level of concentration can pose risks to market stability and liquidity.
+Any downside to the performance of these few companies disproportionately impacts the entire exchange.
+Increasing the number of publicly listed companies from diverse sectors is critical to mitigating this risk.
+It also foster a more balanced market that will attract a wider investor base.

 Addressing Family-Owned Companies: A Path Forward

 In Kuwait, many of the country’s largest businesses are family-owned.
 While these companies have thrived through generations, there is growing concern about the challenges they may face as they transition to third-generation ownership.
-Family-owned companies often run the risk of internal conflicts, especially as management decisions become more complex.
+Family-owned companies often run the risk of internal conflicts.
+It is amplified especially as management decisions become more complex.
 Without a clear framework for leadership succession and management, these companies may face instability in the future.

 Listing these family-owned companies on the Boursa Kuwait would provide a much-needed governance framework.
-An IPO can help establish clear ownership structures, ensure transparency, and introduce mechanisms that can mitigate internal conflicts.
-By going public, family companies can professionalize their management and create structures that facilitate long-term growth, continuity, and stability.
-It would also allow them to tap into the wider capital markets to fuel further expansion.
+An IPO can help establish clear ownership structures that will ensure transparency and will introduce mechanisms that can mitigate internal conflicts.
+By going public, family companies can professionalize their management and create structures that facilitate long-term growth and continuity.
+This public listing would also allow them to tap into the wider capital markets to fuel further expansion.

 The Role of the Kuwait Boursa: Active Recruitment of New Listings